Tuhin-SnapD/News-Extractor-Summarizer/README.md

 python -u main.py
 ```

-This will run a series of different python scripts available in the directory in order to create various datatsets.
+This will run a series of different python scripts available in the directory in order to create various datatsets in a newly made dataset directory.

 After datasets have been created run the app/index.html, to view the results in the browser and to google search the final outputs and read more about it.